Karim-Benkhira/cpp-algorithm-practice/exercise_50/README.md

 The main entry function prompts the user to enter a positive number and then calls `PrintPerfectNumber` to check and display whether the number is perfect or not.

-## Modifying the Program

-If you want to customize the program or extend the range for checking perfect numbers, you can modify the code in the "main.cpp" file.

 ## Example

 ```cpp